bluerobotics/bluerobotics.github.io/lumen/index.md

 The _Lumen_ Light can be [daisy chained](https://en.wikipedia.org/wiki/Daisy_chain_%28electrical_engineering%29) using the following procedure:

-1. Measure wire length needed from one light to the other and cut the cable, leaving several inches of excess.
+1. Measure the distance between where you want to mount the two lights, as you plan on routing the cable between them, then cut cable to length.
+We recommend leaving several inches excess.

-2. Strip approximately 50 mm of jacket, then strip and tin 2-4mm of each individual cable.
+2. [Strip approximately 50 mm of jacket](http://docs.bluerobotics.com/tutorials/cable-stripping/), then strip and tin 2-4mm of conductor insulation from each conductor.

 3. Twist the wires together and install into the blue penetrator.
-For further instructions, see our tutorial on [making cable penetrators](/tutorials/cable-penetrator/#video-tutorial).

 	<img src="/lumen/cad/lumen-tutorial-1-arrows.PNG" class="img-responsive" style="max-width:700px" />

+4. Apply marine epoxy to the conductor jackets when the cable jacket is approximately even with the top of the penetrator.

+5. Insert the cable the rest of the way into the penetrator.

+6. Apply marine epoxy to the penetrator until the epoxy is even with the top of the penetrator.

-4. Remove the aluminum flange cap from the back of the other light.
+7. Remove the aluminum flange cap from the back of the other light.

-5. Remove blank penetrator from the flange cap.
+8. Remove blank penetrator from the flange cap.

-6. With a thin coating of silicon grease, install an 010 O-ring (included) on the penetrator and tighten it to the flange cap.
+9. Apply a thin coating of silicone grease to a 010 O-ring, install O-ring on penetrator, and then tighten the penetrator to the flange cap.

 	<img src="/lumen/cad/lumen-tutorial-2-arrows.PNG" class="img-responsive" style="max-width:700px" />

-7. Solder the wires to "daisy chain pads" on the _Lumen_ Light PCB.
+10. Solder the wires to "daisy chain pads" on the _Lumen_ Light PCB.
 	- Black: GND
 	- Red: VIN
 	- Yellow: PWM

 	<img src="/lumen/cad/lumen-tutorial-3.PNG" class="img-responsive" style="max-width:700px" />

-8. Reinstall aluminum flange cap on the light.
+11. Reinstall aluminum flange cap on the light.

 # Example Code